albertonasarreVideogames/JuntTheSplugesVideogame/README.md

-# 🎮 [JuntTheSpluges]
+# 🎮 JuntTheSpluges

 *A puzzle game built with Unity and C#.*

+## 🕹️ Project Description

-This is a personal game development project created to explore the creation of a full videogame from scratch.
+This is a personal game development project created to explore the full process of building a complete video game from scratch.

-It’s part of my portfolio as I transition from backend software engineering into professional game development.
+As part of my transition from backend software engineering into professional game development, this project showcases not only gameplay but also a strong technical foundation.

+### ✨ Key Features

+- 🧰 **Custom Level Editor**
+  Built my own map editor to simplify and speed up the level design process.

+- 📈 **Well-Designed Difficulty Progression**
+  Special attention was given to balancing challenge and learning curve throughout the game.

+- 🧠 **Clean Architecture & Scalable Code**
+  The codebase is organized using clean architecture principles with an emphasis on modularity and maintainability.

+- 🧩 **Use of Design Patterns & Polymorphism**
+  Applied patterns like Strategy and Command to structure game logic in a flexible, extensible way.

+- 🔁 **Rewind Mechanic**
+  Implemented a rewind feature that lets the player undo actions — adding both gameplay depth and technical challenge.

+- 🧪 **Unit Testing**
+  Automated tests were written to ensure feature stability and allow confident iteration.
+Adding new features without breaking existing ones is fast and safe.

+This project represents my commitment to writing solid, testable, and scalable code — even in a creative and fast-paced environment like game development.

 ---